FootyStats/footy/docs/index.md

 #### dataframe()
 Return the object data as a Pandas dataframe.

+The dataframe will be sorted on the number of points and goal difference.

 * **Returns**

-    The object datq as a Pandas datafrome.
+    The object data as a Pandas DataFrame.